Canton, Ohio: Climate

 Canton has a humid continental climate (Köppen climate classification Dfa), typical of much of the Midwestern United States, with warm, humid summers and cold winters.
 Winters tend to be cold, with average January high temperatures of 34 °F, and average lows of 19 °F, with considerable variation in temperatures.
 During a typical January, high temperatures of over 50 °F are just as common as low temperatures of below 0 °F. Snowfall is lighter than the snow belt areas to the north.
 Akron-Canton Airport generally averages 47.7 in of snow per season.
 Springs are short with rapid transition from hard winter to summer weather.
 Summers tend to be warm, sometimes hot, with average July high temperatures of 83 °F, and average July low of 62 °F. Summer weather is more stable, generally humid with thunderstorms fairly common.
 Temperatures reach or exceed 90 °F about 10 times each summer, on average.
 Fall usually is the driest season with many clear, warm days and cool nights.
 The all-time record high in the Akron-Canton area of 104 °F was established on August 6, 1918, and the all-time record low of −25 °F was set on January 19, 1994.

 Address system

 Canton's street layout forms the basis for the system of addresses in Stark County.
 Canton proper is divided into address quadrants (NW, NE, SW, SE) by Tuscarawas Street (dividing N and S) and Market Avenue (dividing E and W).
 Due to shifts in the street layout, the E–W divider becomes Cleveland Avenue south of the city, merging onto Ridge Road farther out.
 The directionals are noted as suffixes to the street name (e.g. Tuscarawas St W, 55th Street NE).
 Typically within the city numbered streets run east and west and radiate from the Tuscarawas Street baseline, while named avenues run north and south.

-This system extends into Stark County but is not shared by the cities of Massillon, Louisville, East Canton, Minerva or North Canton, which have their own internal address grids.